Jury decides Norfolk Southern should pay for the $600 million settlement in 2023 Ohio derailment

 Norfolk Southern called the verdict disappointing but said it won’t affect the railroad’s commitments to everyone affected by the derailment.

 “For more than two years, Norfolk Southern has paid the costs related to the derailment while acknowledging and acting on our own responsibility for the accident.
-Our belief has always been that other companies, like GATX, who share in that responsibility should also be held to account,” the railroad said in a statement.
+Our belief has always been that GATX shares in that responsibility and should also be held to account,” the railroad said in a statement.

 After the train derailed in East Palestine, an assortment of chemicals spilled and caught fire.
 Then three days later, officials blew open five tank cars filled with vinyl chloride because they feared those cars might explode, generating a massive black plume of smoke that spread over the area and forcing evacuations.